LooksRare/contracts-libs/README.md

-# Solidity template
+# Contract libs

-This is a template for GitHub repos with Solidity smart contracts using Forge and Hardhat.
-This template is used by the LooksRare team for Solidity-based repos.
-Feel free to use or get inspired to build your own templates!
+This repo contains a few custom implementations of Solidity files used by LooksRare teams.

 ## About this repo